endyjams/DiaryApp/README.md

 # What I've Practiced on this Project
   - WebAPI
   - REST
-  - Consuming and Integrating API with a project
+  - Consuming and Integrating API on an application